Reading about Food and Digestive Systems

 Food and Nutrients

-Ironically, people often say “to our health” when they drink alcohol; which is bad for our health.
-In this chapter we will cover food, drink and their effects on our health.
+Ironically, people often say “to our health” when they drink alcohol, which is bad for our health.
+In this chapter we will cover food, drink, and their effect on our health.

 You are what you eat.
 What you eat gives you the energy to do what you do, the building blocks to build and repair yourself, and to keep all your systems running well (maintain homeostasis).
 Does that mean that if you eat nothing but beef you will start mooing?
 No!
 But it does mean that if your diet is healthy (contains the energy, building blocks, and nutrients you need in the right amounts) then chances are you will be healthy.

 A diet is simply the sum of the food and drink consumed considered in terms of its effect on health.
 When we say “diet” now-a-days we immediately think of a regimen for becoming healthier (usually losing weight).
 However, in this chapter on food and its effects on our bodies we will use the word diet to simply mean the sum of food and drink consumed.